diantonioandrea/CLIbrary/docs.md

 * allowedRange, list: The range in which the function accepts an answer, if not empty.
 * allowedTypes, list: Whether to accept just integer or integer and floats.
 * round, int: The number of decimal to round to, if different from -1.
-* noSpace, bool: Whether to allow or not the use of spaces.
 * verbose, bool.

 ### Booleans